uNmAnNeR/imaskjs/README.md

 `npm run make`

 ## Compatibility
-Supports all major browsers and IE11+ [need to support older?](https://imask.js.org/guide.html#support-older)
+Supports all major browsers.
+Can also be used with outdated browsers.
+[See how](https://imask.js.org/guide.html#support-outdated)

 ## Getting help
 - [Documentation and examples](https://imask.js.org/)